kittykatattack/ga/README.md

 Compiler](http://closure-compiler.appspot.com/home) or
 [UglifyJS2](https://github.com/mishoo/UglifyJS2).
 Then, zip it.

-For more agressive optimization, you could further try running the minified code through [JSCrush](http://www.iteral.com/jscrush/).
+For more aggressive optimization, you could further try running the minified code through [JSCrush](http://www.iteral.com/jscrush/).